segunfamisa/segunfamisa.github.io/_posts/2018-01-04-notification-channels-android-o.md

-With the introduction of notification channels, users can get a fine control of what they want to be notified about - they can specifically turn off notifications for a certain channel, specify the importance as well as the preferred sound for a particular category of notifications, whether or not to override DND (Do not disturb)
+With the introduction of notification channels, users can get a fine control of what they want to be notified about.
+They can specifically turn off notifications for a certain channel, specify the importance as well as the preferred sound for a particular category of notifications and determine whether or not to override DND (Do not disturb)

 Implementing Notification Channels
 -----